fhiso/sources-and-citations/rdfa-bindings.md

 The `property` attributes *shall* be considered in the order they appear in the document.

+{.note}  The detailed specification in §7.5 of [RDFa Core] requires that `property` attributes are processed and used to generate RDF triples in document order.
+However the [RDFa Core] processing model requires these triples to be added to an RDF graph which are not required to preserve the order of triples.
+Nevertheless, most current RDFa processors do output properties in document order.
+Implementations using an RDFa parser to implement this specification should verify that the document order of properties can be determined.

 For the purpose of this section, the **current element** refers to the element that has the `property` attribute which tags the current *citation element*.